Fred-A-M/Fred-A-M/README.md

 ## Hi, I'm Fred 👋
+Full-Stack Developer | Building dynamic web applications with JavaScript/TypeScript, React, and Express.
+Skilled in both MongoDB and PostgreSQL for efficient database management.

-I'm a Full Stack developer - currently working on a social media app based around sharing voice notes, and a music equipment sharing platform.
+Currently working on a social media app based around sharing voice notes, and a music equipment sharing platform.

 ## Tools I use: